etienne-martin/device-detector-js/README.md

 # device-detector-js

+Device-detector-js is a precise user agent parser and device detector written in TypeScript, backed by the largest and most up-to-date user agent database.

-The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
+Device-detector-js will parse any user agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 Works with Node.js and in the browser.

-This library is heavily tested and relies on over 10 000 tests to detect thousands of different device types.
+This library is heavily tested and relies on over 10 000 tests to detect thousands of user agent strings, even from rare and obscure browsers and devices.

 #### This is a javascript port of [Matomo device-detector](https://github.com/matomo-org/device-detector) (3.12.2).